CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0401-Deploying cloud apps using Intune.md

 ### Task 3: Force policy synchronization from the Intune console

+In this task you will force a policy sync on SEA-WS1 to ensure the assigned app and policies update immediately.

 1. In the **Microsoft Intune admin center**, select **Devices (1)** and then select **All devices (2)**.
 In the details pane, select **SEA-WS1 (3)**.

     ![](../media/201.png)